Skip to main content

 Checking for access

-Every time our user wants to send a premium message, we’ll first check if they have enough premium messages remaining.
+Before our user sends a message, we’ll first check if they have a balance of messages remaining.

 import { useCustomer } from "autumn-js/react";